All minor-minimal apex obstructions with connectivity two: The five types of obstructions and some shared properties

 \section{The five types of obstructions and some shared properties}

-The connectivity-$2$ obstructions to the apex family are arranged into five groups. \autoref{TreeOutline} shows a partition of these $133$ obstructions according to whether the heavy component induces a planar graph and further properties of $2$-cuts.
+The connectivity-$2$ obstructions to the apex family are arranged into five groups. \autoref{TreeOutline} shows a partition of these $133$ obstructions according to whether the heavy component of a $2$-cut induces a planar graph and further properties of $2$-cuts.
 This partition follows the outlines of our characterization of these graphs.